Perfect Prediction in Normal Form: Superrational Thinking Extended to Non-Symmetric Games: Literature and related work on non-Nashian game theory

 \subsection{Second-Order Nash Equilibrium (Non-Nashian, translucent)}

 \cite{bilo2011} introduces the concept of Second-Order Nash Equilibrium.
 Like the PTE, they are interested in one-shot games as opposed to repeated games.
-They extend the set of equilibria to a superset of Nash equillibria, making it a bigger set of candidate outcomes and a weaker condition, as are individual rationality, rationalizability or minimax-rationalizability.
+They extend the set of equilibria to a superset of Nash equilibria, making it a bigger set of candidate outcomes and a weaker condition, as are individual rationality, rationalizability or minimax-rationalizability.

 Put simply, Second-Order Nash Equilibria differ from the PTE in that deviations are made sequentially in the actual world, as opposed to counterfactually as hypothetical alternatives.
-Indeed, while Second-Order Nash Equilibria model the consequences of a deviation of strategy in terms of a number of improving steps leading eventually to a Nash equillibrium that may or may not improve an agent's payoff, the PTE formally models deviations of strategies into a recursive structure of Lewisian closest-state functions, as is also done for minimax-rationalizability, but with the players being rational and making correct predictions in all states.
+Indeed, while Second-Order Nash Equilibria model the consequences of a deviation of strategy in terms of several improving steps leading eventually to a Nash equilibrium that may or may not improve an agent's payoff, the PTE formally models deviations of strategies into a recursive structure of Lewisian closest-state functions, as is also done for minimax-rationalizability, but with the players being rational and making correct predictions in all states.

-The PTE, as opposed to Second-Order Nash Equilibra, shows that in a fully transparent setting, the laws of logics dictate that at most one outcome can be reached.
+The PTE, as opposed to Second-Order Nash Equilibra, shows that in a fully transparent setting, the laws of logic dictate that at most one outcome can be reached.
 It is thus a stronger condition.
 There is no known relation of inclusion between the two concepts as of today, and we suspect that there might be counter-examples.